 Great!
-You did just that.
-You will receive an e-mail detailing the way forward.
+You will receive further information detailing the next step.

 No, but if you plan to exhibit more than 1 image (max 3) you might want to show three images on one theme.

-Once you have paid the 25 (or 40) Euros to participate you will be asked to send one picture 1080 pixels (longest side) to PhotoOp for our website and Social Media.
+Once the participation fee is paid you will be asked to send one picture 1080 pixels (longest side) to PhotoOp for promotion on the website and in Social Media.
 You are encouraged to watermark the picture so people know who you are.

-A few short words of welcome and then it is up to you to brag and talk about your picture(s) and buy your friends a round of …… at the bar.
+A few short words of welcome and then it is up to you to brag and talk about your picture(s).
+Feel free to bring drinks and snacks for your guests.

 Sure.
 Feel free to set a price on your picture and if you sell a picture the money is yours.
 We would be happy if you buy us a round though 😉